felipeferrarini/felipeferrarini/README.md

 ### ℹ️ About me

 * 👨‍💻 Software Engineer at [Rockcontent](https://rockcontent.com/br/).
-* 👨‍🎓 Computer engineering student at UCL - Serra, ES.
+* 👨‍🎓 Computer engineering graduated in UCL - Serra, ES.
 * 💜 Passionate about technology